Gerrymandering has long been a tale of the self-interested doing whatever they like, no matter what damage it does to democracy.

 To learn more, watch this: Video - The Power of One: The Amanda Holt Story

-Amanda Holt’s historic blow against gerrymandering in 2011 set the stage for the further progress achieved in 2018 by the Fair Districts Pa. movement, which galvanized more than 20,000 ordinary folks to march, work and lobby for reform.
+Amanda Holt’s historic blow against gerrymandering in 2011 set the stage for the further progress achieved recently by the Fair Districts Pa. movement, which galvanized more than 20,000 ordinary folks to march, work and lobby for reform.
 The effort got a constitutional amendment passed in the state Senate, though it faltered in the House.

 Another dogged voice for change